-We have an exciting opportunity to join our team as a Medical Secretary.
+We have an exciting opportunity to join our team as a Sr. Medical Secretary.

-In this role, the successful candidate Under the direction of the Practice Manager, the secretary is responsible for organizing daily patient schedules, triaging incoming patient reports to appropriate locations, preparation of slides/graphics for presentation at meetings and lectures, answering phones, preparation of billing information for billing services, obtaining and documenting insurance pre-authorizations and pre-certifications and facilitating physician and patient administrative needs
+In this role, the successful candidate will be responsible for the daily coordination and scheduling of complex chemotherapy regimens and/or surgical case pre-authorization and scheduling.
+Other responsibilities include organizing daily patient schedules, answering phones, preparation of billing information, obtaining and documenting insurance pre-authorizations and pre-certifications, and facilitating physician and patient administrative needs

 - Obtain and copy, to appropriate parties, results of laboratory tests and scans.

 - Maintain cooperative and professional relationships with physicians, nurses and office staff.

 - Coordinate the infusion regimens, physician practice, and phlebotomy appointments for all patients receiving chemotherapy or other treatment at the Center

 - Coordinates OR time as needed for multi-physician procedures.